DefianceDigital/AVRgo/README.md

 - 16kB Ram
 - 4kB EEPROM
 #### AVRgo-Vitality
 The AVRgo-Vitality is designed for low-drain battery powered applications, such as wearables.
-Can be used with CR2032(recommended) or ML2032(at reduced current & capacity) coin cells batteries.
+Can be used with CR2032(recommended) or ML2032(at reduced current & capacity) coin cell batteries.
 A short listing of features and specifications are as follows...
 - Absolute maximum output current: 100mA
-- Maximum recommended output current: 23mA (CR2032)
+- Maximum recommended output current: 20mA (CR2032)
 - The ultra-low self-discharge rate of coin cells and ultra-low sleep current of the AVR allows your project to run up to 10 years or longer on a single battery
 - Low-battery indicator light consumes ultra-low current when enabled and no current when disabled
 - Bootloader allows sketches to be uploaded/debugged via on-board bluetooth